Anjali2305/DAA-Practical-2021/README.md

 # DAA-Practical-2021
 Question -1
 Complexity:
+The time-complexity of inserting a single element into an RB-tree is O (log n) where n is the current size of the tree.
+The time-complexity of inserting n elements into an empty RB-tree is, therefore, O (n log n).
+The time-complexity of inserting 10 elements into an empty RB-tree is constant, or O (1)
 Applications:
 Red-black trees are needed when height balancing is a desirable trait, and insertion/deletion must not be too slow either.
 RB trees are common in the Linux kernel.
 Two of the places where you can see it are: